AbelHristodor/AbelHristodor/README.md

 # 💫 About Me

-🔭 I’m currently working @[Equixly](https://equixly.com)<br>👯 I’m looking to collaborate on Cloud Native and DevOps related projects.<br>🌱 I’m currently deep diving into Rust and DevOps, studying Kubernetes, IaC and GCP/AWS<br>💬 Ask me about Python, Infrastructure and CI/CD Pipelines.
+🔭 I’m currently working at [Equixly | API Security](https://equixly.com)<br>👯 I’m looking to collaborate on Cloud Native and DevOps related projects.<br>🌱 I’m currently deep diving into Rust and DevOps, studying Kubernetes, IaC and GCP/AWS<br>💬 Ask me about Python, Infrastructure and CI/CD Pipelines.

 ## 🌐 Socials